by MU Instructional Designers

 Set clear expectations.

 Be clear about how projects will be assessed.
-Students are more familiar with grading expectations for traditional papers but not to less traditional projects like an infographic.
+Students are more familiar with grading expectations for traditional papers but not for less traditional projects like infographics.
 What are the expectations for the “mechanics” of the infographic (color, data visualization, images, etc.), and how much of the final grade is assessing those mechanics?
 Using a rubric will help students understand your expectations.
-A single point rubric that lists the expectations, has room for comments and includes a points column is a natural fit for a project like this.
+A single point rubric that lists the expectations, has room for comments, and includes a points column is a natural fit for a project like this.

 Provide options for feedback.